-HWI staff, professional volunteers, and citizen scientists conduct spring surveys in March and April, taking advantage of the unique courtship flight behavior of Short-eared Owls that makes them particularly visible during this time of year.
+Short-eared Owls perform beautiful, elaborate courtship displays during spring evenings.
+Citizen science volunteers help conduct spring surveys in March and April, taking advantage of the unique courtship flight behavior that makes them particularly visible during this time of year.
 Watch the short video clip below of this amazing and unique courtship behavior.
 Surveys are conducted once in March and once in April at dusk in appropriate habitat (grassland, wetland, shrubland, and agriculture) across the entire state of Utah.

 Our results directly influence high-value conservation actions by state and federal agencies, and our volunteers are rewarded with training and experience in critical observation, the scientific method, data collection, and regularly report unique and exciting observations.

 - 2019 Project Report

 - 2018 Project Report